AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 # Azure-Databricks-Dev-Ops
 Complete end to end sample of doing DevOps with Azure Databricks.
 This is based on working with lots of customers who have requested that they can reference a documented apporach.
+This also securely uses KeyVault for each environement as well as uses Azure AD authorization tokens to call the Databricks REST API.

 ## Steps
 - Create a resource group in Azure named "Databricks-MyProject-WorkArea"